RIC-ISC/ric-isc.github.io/resources.md

 Cryptography
 ------------
- - [Introduction to Cryptography](https://www.youtube.com/channel/UC1usFRN4LCMcfIV7UjHNuQg/videos): A series of video lectures by Christof Paar introducing cryptpgraphy concepts from basic cyphers to advanced attacks.
+ - [Introduction to Cryptography](https://www.youtube.com/channel/UC1usFRN4LCMcfIV7UjHNuQg/videos): A series of video lectures by Christof Paar introducing cryptpgraphy concepts from basic ciphers to advanced attacks.
  - [Cryptographic Attacks: A Guide for the Perplexed](https://research.checkpoint.com/2019/cryptographic-attacks-a-guide-for-the-perplexed/): A basic primer on common techniques used to break encryption.
  - [Cryptopals challenges](https://cryptopals.com/): Cryptopals is a set of coding challenges created to teach the basics of how cryptography works and how it can be broken.
-Challanges can be completed in any programming language.
+Challenges can be completed in any programming language.
- - [Cryptohack](https://cryptohack.org/): More cryptography challanges.
+ - [Cryptohack](https://cryptohack.org/): More cryptography challenges.
 Similar to Cryptopals above but more advanced.
 Features a leaderboard to show off your skills.
  - [A Few Thoughts on Cryptographic Engineering](https://blog.cryptographyengineering.com/): Matthew Green is a well-known cryptographer and professor at Johns Hopkins.
 His blog shares his views on modern day cryptography and helps people understand the issues around it.